Who May Borrow

 Monday through Friday; 9:00 am – 6:00 pm

 Call the University Libraries’ main telephone number (503.280.8507) and you will be transferred to an available librarian to assist with your research request.
 If the librarian is not available immediately, you may leave a voicemail message.
-You may also email your research request or general question to the library .
-During business hours, you should receive an email acknowledgement of receipt of your question.
-When you ask your question, please provide a realistic deadline for needed information.
-University librarians will make all reasonable attempts to meet your timeline.
+You may also ask us a question by filling out this form.

 Remote Database Access